NixOS/nix.dev/source/guides/recipes/dependency-management.md

 ```

 :::{warning}
-All the imported entries will be updated, so they won't necessarily point to the same commits as before!
+All the imported entries will be updated, so they won't necessarily point to the same commits as before.
 :::

 ## Managing NixOS configurations